Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Numerical Experiments

 where $\vu$ represents the velocity field, $\mathrm{Re}$ is the Reynolds number, $\rho$ denotes the fluid density, $p$ is the pressure field, and $\mF$ is the external forcing.
 This example uses the periodic boundary conditions, a large Reynolds number $\mathrm{Re}=10^{3}$, a constant density $\rho\equiv 1$ and an external forcing $\mF$ corresponding to Kolmogorov forcing with linear damping.
 Our objective is to track a velocity field describing the solutions to the NS equation~\eqref{P3:kolmogorov} with unknown initial condition.

-\paragraph{Reference states generation} Let $\vu_{0}$ be a initial random state sampled from a Gaussian random field.
+\textbf{Reference states generation.} Let $\vu_{0}$ be a initial random state sampled from a Gaussian random field.
 The NS equation~\eqref{P3:kolmogorov} is evolved from this initial state $\vu_{0}$.
 Following a warm-up period of $T_{0}=10$, reference states are downsampled from the trajectory between $T_{0}=10$ and $T=20$ with a spatial resolution of $128\times 128$ and a temporal resolution of $\Delta t=0.2$.
-Here the NS equation~\eqref{P3:kolmogorov} is solved using the \texttt{jax-cfd} package~\citep{Kochkov2021Machine}.
+Here the NS equation~\eqref{P3:kolmogorov} is solved using the \texttt{jax-cfd} package~\cite{Kochkov2021Machine}.
+In Appendix \ref{section:experiments:appendix:Kolmogorov}, we further compare our method against a score-based posterior sampling baseline, the Ensemble Kalman Diffusion Guidance (EnKG) \cite{zheng2025ensemble}.
+We conduct this comparison on the Navier-Stokes (NS) equation under partial observations.
+Additional experimental details are provided therein.

-\paragraph{Initial prior distribution shift} The SSLS assimilation process begins with a set of independent random realizations of $\vu_{0}$.
+\textbf{Initial prior distribution shift.} The SSLS assimilation process begins with a set of independent random realizations of $\vu_{0}$.
 A crucial consideration is that the initial reference state $\vu_{T_{0}}$ follows a distribution that differs from the initial distribution employed in SSLS.
 Such initial distributional shifts are prevalent in practical applications, where the true distribution of the initial state often remains unknown.
 Therefore, successful assimilation under these distributional shifts represents both a critical requirement and a significant challenge in the field.